John Rankin (abolitionist): Beyond the pulpit

 Ulysses S. Grant was a student at Rankin's Presbyterian Academy in Ripley in the fall of 1838.
 Grant entered the U. S. Military Academy in 1839.

 The passage of the Fugitive Slave Law of 1850 heightened the danger and profile of their assistance to runaways as it was now illegal to do so, even in free states.
 At an anti-slavery society meeting in Highland County, Ohio, held by Rankin and Salmon P. Chase, however, Rankin declared that "Disobedience to the enactment is obedience to God."

 Opposition within his own congregation, spurred by Rankin's attempts to expel slave-owners from the church, finally led him to resign in 1846 after 24 years as minister of the Ripley Presbyterian Church.
 Over one-third of the church's members left with him and helped Rankin establish what eventually came to be the Free Presbyterian Church, which may have had as many as 72 congregations before the coming of the Civil War.
 After the war, Rankin welcomed the reunion of the Presbyterian churches in Ripley.
+In 1924, when the cupola of the Ripley Presbyterian Church, was removed because it was deemed structurally unsound, news accounts had it that the cupola had been either a shelter for fugitive slaves or a signal tower or a lookout point or all three.